Shirley Graham Du Bois: Career

+Living in Ghana in 1961, Graham Du Bois and her husband renounced their U.S. citizenship.
+The United States Federal Bureau of Investigation "kept tabs" on their activities in Ghana.

+Shortly after the death of her husband, Graham Du Bois became the director of Ghana Television on February 1, 1964, at the request of Kwame Nkrumah.

 In 1967, she was forced to leave Ghana soon after the 1966 military-led coup d'état, and moved to Cairo, Egypt, where her surviving son David was working as a journalist.
 There she continued writing, studied Arabic and become a supporter of Afrocentrism.
-Later she moved to China again in the midst of the “Great Proletarian Cultural Revolution”.
+Later she moved to China again in the midst of the Cultural Revolution.
 During this time, Graham Du Bois sided with the Chinese communists in the Sino-Soviet split.
 She had praised China's music programs in Shanghai and she joined the Bureau of Afro-Asian Writers.
-Graham Du Bois spent a good amount of time in Chinese communes and with the Red Guards.
+Graham Du Bois spent time in people's communes and with the Red Guards.

 She gave talks at Yale and UCLA in 1970, where she was able to speak on imperialism, capitalism and colonialism and her experiences in countries undergoing socialist construction, such as China and Vietnam.
 She also gave W. E. B. Du Bois' writings to the University of Massachusetts, Amherst.

 She produced a movie in China called Women of the New China in 1974.
-Shirley Graham Du Bois passed away in Beijing, China in 1977, where she is buried in the Babaoshan Revolutionary Cemetery.
-Her funeral was attended by many important political figures in China, including Cheng Yonggui, Deng Yingchao, and Hua Goufeng, where they honored her as a hero for her internationalism and selflessness.
+Shirley Graham Du Bois died in Beijing, China, in 1977, where she is buried in the Babaoshan Revolutionary Cemetery.
+Her funeral was attended by many important political figures in China, including Cheng Yonggui, Deng Yingchao, and Hua Guofeng, where they honored her as a hero for her internationalism and selflessness.
 The Communist Party Chairman lay a memorial wreath in honor of Graham Du Bois, as did the embassies of Tanzania, Ghana, and Zambia.

 Death

-Shirley Graham Du Bois died of breast cancer on March 27, 1977, aged 80, in Beijing, China.
-She died as a citizen of Tanzania, Ghana, and the United States of America.
-She had moved from Ghana to Tanzania after Ghanaian president, Kwame Nkrumah, was overthrown on 24 February 1966, and became close to Tanzanian president, Julius Nyerere, and acquired Tanzanian citizenship.
+Shirley Graham Du Bois died of breast cancer on March 27, 1977, aged 80, in Beijing, China, and was buried at the Babaoshan Revolutionary Cemetery.
+She died as a citizen of Tanzania, Ghana, and the United States.
+She had moved from Ghana to Tanzania after Ghanaian president Kwame Nkrumah was overthrown on February 24, 1966, and became close to Tanzanian president, Julius Nyerere, and acquired Tanzanian citizenship.